mitkonikov/ff/README.md

-# Forward-Forward Neural Networks Library based on PyTorch
+# Forward-Forward Neural Networks Library

 FFLib is a neural network library based on PyTorch that aims to implement several different types of layers and networks based on the Forward-Forward algorithm.